Lysanleo/little-piece-crisps/README.md

 - THEOL
   - Post login request to eol of CDNU
-  - [TO BE DONE] Parse the homework list.
+  - [ ] Parse the homework list.
+- CopyTex script for tampermonkey
+  - Support zhihu, wikipedia

 ## Usage